RohanKapurDEV/autobot-monorepo/README.md

 autobot.money allows users to store their SOL in an open-source custodial web wallet service that they can interface with either via Discord or Telegram.

 This is not a defi protocol/app ☹️ but is a convenience service that should (in theory) make the interactions between people in Discord or Telegram chats more fun.
-Everyone loves a community that isn't afraid to share wealth with each other and that's the kind of community Solana should be building anyway.

 ## Monorepo structure